Ewicks/Project-4/README.md

 * Open [GitHub](https://github.com/Ewicks/universal-blogs-project-4)
 * Find the 'Fork' button at the top right of the page
 * Once you click the button the fork will be in your repository
+* Create a requirements.txt in the root directory file so Heroku can install the packages needed.
+* To update requirements.txt with all package installments type the command in the terminal "pip3 freeze --local > requirements.txt"

 ### Cloning This Project